-Except for the adopted changes listed in Section 1.4 of this report, development has occurred consistent with the FLUM adopted in 1982.
-Changing the subject site to General Commercial future land use designation is consistent with the land use designations in the general area and adequate public services are available to the subject site.
+Past changes in land use designations, listed in Section 1.4 of the staff report, make the proposed use reasonable for consideration.
+Changing the subject site to the General Commercial future land use designation is consistent with the land use designations in the general area and adequate public services are available to the subject site.
 Criterion met.